 Publish an API version

-The API owner and collaborators with the Editor role can publish API versions.
+The API owner and designers can publish API versions.

 Go to the API page in SwaggerHub.